EonCyber/sql-chat-interface/README.md

 ```

-User Flow:
+Set Variables:
-Insert your OPENAI API KEY in the proper input and then a MySQL connection uri in the format
+Insert your OPENAI API KEY in the proper input and then a MySQL connection uri with the format:
 ```
 mysql+mysqlconnector://<MYSQL_USER>:<MYSQL_USER_PASSWORD>@<DATABASE_IP>:<DATABASE_PORT>/<MYSQL_DATABASE_NAME>
 ```
 Ex: mysql+mysqlconnector://root:mypass@localhost:3306/nicedb

+Start Chatting with your DATA!

 # Considerations